A customer asked for their data — you have 30 days (UK DSAR guide)

 Can I charge for a subject access request?

-Usually no — you must respond free of charge.
-You can only charge a reasonable fee, or refuse, where a request is manifestly unfounded or excessive, and you'd need to be able to justify that.
+Usually no — the first response is free.
+You can charge a reasonable fee for further copies of the same data, or where a request is manifestly unfounded or excessive (which can also let you refuse) — and you'd need to be able to justify that.
+You may also withhold data covered by an exemption.
 A fee can't be used to discourage legitimate requests.

 What data do I have to include in a DSAR response?

-All the personal data you hold about the person, plus supporting information: the purposes of processing, who you share the data with, how long you keep it, and their rights.
-Personal data can sit across many tools — email platforms, helpdesk, analytics, CRM — so a complete response usually means checking each.
+A copy of the personal data you hold about the person, plus supporting information: the purposes of processing, who you share the data with, how long you keep it, and their rights.
+Personal data can sit across many tools — email platforms, helpdesk, analytics, CRM — so a reasonable, proportionate search usually means checking each.
+You can withhold data covered by an exemption, and you shouldn't disclose other people's personal data caught up in the same records unless they agree or it's reasonable to do so — otherwise redact it and provide the rest.

 See where your store actually stands